The Commonwealth

 As Hickey’s section dived towards the four CR.42s, Pattle noticed a second group of two more CR.42s and took his section, consisting of Pilot Officer 'Heimar' Stuckey and Sergeant Charles Casbolt, to engage these.
 Pattle went for the leading CR.42, which attempted to evade the attack by diving steeply and slipping from side to side.
 Pattle followed, closing in rapidly, but he didn't fire until the CR.42 straightened out and thereby offered a steadier target.
 From 100 yards astern, he lined up the CR.42 in his sight and opened fire.
 The CR.42 steepened its dive; the pilot had apparently been hit, because he fell forward over the control column.
 Pattle pulled away, as the CR.42 went straight down to crash about two miles west of Koritza, bursting into flames on striking the ground.
 Stuckey, following close behind Pattle's Gladiator, smiled and gave a thumbs-up signal to Pattle signifying confirmation of the victory.

 The two Gladiators, now completely alone, climbed up to 15,000 feet immediately over the airfield, and saw a dogfight in progress a few miles to the north.
 Heading in that direction, they were soon engaged by five CR.42s and two G.50s.
-One of the G.50s came at Pattle in a head-on attack, but broke away much to early, the tracers passing yards below the Gladiator.
+One of the G.50s came at Pattle in a head-on attack, but broke away much too early, the tracers passing yards below the Gladiator.
 A CR.42 had a go next, but Pattle quickly snap-rolled, up and over the Italian aircraft, and came down perfectly in position fifty yards behind the CR.42.
 A short burst and the cockpit of the CR.42 became a mass of flames and it fell away burning furiously.
 After this combat he noticed that his air pressure were so low that he couldn't fire his guns and he soon returned to base.

 80 Squadron had been involved in combat with Fiat CR.42s of 160o Gruppo Autonomo C.T., which were patrolling over this area, and with G.50bis from 24o Gruppo Autonomo C.T., which were escorting bombers in the same area.

-At 14.30 on 2 December Flight Lieutenant 'Pat' Pattle was off again, this time at the head of 12 Gladiators to undertake an offensive patrol over the front lines in support of the Greek Army.
-Near Premet two Ro.37bis were seen 1000 feet below.
-Pattle led his flight (Pilot Officer Cooper and Flight Sergeant ‘Mick’ Richens) down.
+Near Premet two Ro.37bis were seen 300 meters below.
+Flight Lieutenant Pattle led his flight (Pilot Officer Cooper and Flight Sergeant ‘Mick’ Richens) down.
 He levelled out just behind and beneath the left-hand aircraft and waited for Cooper to get into position astern the second unsuspecting reconnaissance aircraft.
 They opened fire simultaneously and both Italian aircraft fell in flames.
 One man was seen to bale out of Cooper’s victim.
+Pattle reported:

 This was two more Ro.37bis from 72o Gruppo O.A. in which Capitano Gardella/Capitano Fuchs and Sergente Leoni/Sergente Vescia were all killed.

-Shortly before midday on 19 December Squadron Leader William Hickey led 14 of 80 Squadron's Gladiators up to Yanina, followed by the ground party in a Ju52/3m.
-After refuelling, l3 of these fighters were off to patrol over the Tepelene area where five S.79s of the 46o Stormo were seen, escorted by CR.42s and G.50bis.
+Shortly before midday on 19 December Squadron Leader William Hickey led 14 of 80 Squadron's Gladiators up to Yanina, followed by the ground party in a Ju 52/3m.
+After refuelling, 13 of these fighters were off to patrol over the Tepelene area where five S.79s of the 46o Stormo were seen, escorted by CR.42s and G.50bis.
 The British pilots at once engaged the bombers, believing that they had shot one down (no loss was actually suffered), but return fire struck N5785 and it went down in flames, Pilot Officer Cooper being seen to bale out.
 Squadron Leader Hickey thought that he had shot down one of the escorting CR.42s, which now attempted to intervene, but he then went down to land on a waterlogged field near Argyrokastron to look for his missing pilot.
 With the aid of some Greek soldiers, the badly wounded Cooper was located, and was transferred to hospital in Argyrokastron, where he died that evening.
 Meanwhile Sergeant Edward Hewett’s N5827 had been hit and badly damaged by AA fire, and he was obliged to force-land 20 miles north of Yanina during the return flight; this Gladiator was later salvaged.

 No escorting CR.42s were actually lost in this combat.